A Student Guide to Light Up LancasterPosted on 26 October, 2017 by Peter All Posts

 Market Square in the town centre will host More Music, with Sigh of the Sea, hosted by Gacko.
 There will be a decorated, illuminated roofed area with changing acts.
 It will include an ambient soundscape of the sea, with overlaid whispers.
 There will also be a chorus and a band of sixty mariners.

-There will also be plenty of events in local bars and pubs, one of the reasons why renting a student house in Lancaster is great!
+There will also be plenty of events in local bars and pubs, one of the reasons why choosing student houses for rent in Lancaster is great!